 Check out the links below for a few of these partner poems:

 (NOTE: In addition to my everyday poems that are perfect for teaching point of view, there are many seasonal partner poems in my store, as well.
-Stay tuned — I’m working on a new springtime poem for April’s Poetry month, too!
-It will sold individually and will be added to the Spring Bundle and MEGA Bundle.)
+Check them out HERE.
+They are sold individually and are part of my Spring Bundle and MEGA Bundle.)

 Additional Point of View Mentor Texts & Picture Books: